joemcmahon/obliquebot/README.md

 1. Log in to the Slack you want to add the bot to, then click on the Slack name at the top of the Slack left sidebar.
 2. Mouse down to `Settings and administration`, and then `Manage apps` in the submenu.
 Your browser should open at `app.slack.com`.
 3. Now type `https://yourherokuappsname.herokuapp.com` into the URL bar and hit enter.
 You should see the obliquebot logo and an `Add to Slack` button.
 Click the `Add to Slack` button.
 4. You should, if the app is running correctly, see a new page with the text `obliquebot is requesting permission to access the [some name] Slack workspace` and an `Allow` button.
-Click `Allow` to proceed.
+Click `Allow` to proceed.ot-
 5. The wait indicator should circle for a second, then you should see `This Slack App has been successfully added to the [some name] team`.
 6. Go back to Slack, and you should now see `obliquebot` in the `Apps` section of the left sidebar.
 Click on `obliquebot` and you'll be in a private conversation with the bot.
 Type anything, and you should get a strategy.